vokal/Xcode-Template/README.md

 * 1.x: works with Swift 2.2 and 2.3 in Xcode 7 or 8
 * 2.x: works with Swift 3 in Xcode 8
 * 3.x: works with Swift 4 in Xcode 9
+* 4.x: works with Swift 4.2 in Xcode 10